Conduct Unbiased Testing with Marketing Audience Split in D365 Real-Time Journeys

 Audience Split vs A/B Testing

-The audience split tile allows you to create up to 25 branches, whereas A/B testing is limited to just two.
-This enables you to go beyond this to test multiple experiences simultaneously for more complex journeys.
-In addition, you can control the distribution across numerous journey paths; for example, 10% may go down one path, 20% may go down the next, and 70% may go down the final route.
-You can also choose to distribute your journeys by number.
+This allows you to test multiple experiences simultaneously for more complex journeys.
+In addition, you can control the distribution across numerous journey paths.
+For example, 10% may go down one path, 20% may go down the next, and 70% may go down the final route.
+You can also choose to distribute your journeys by fixed numbers.

 Unlike A/B testing you don’t need to wait for a winner.
 The audience split tile distributes segment members between branches simultaneously when they reach this step in the journey.